Differential Substance Abuse Treatment (DSAT)

 of the development, key components, and implementation plan for the

 DSAT System in Maine.
-A copy can be borrowed through the OSA Information
+A copy can be borrowed through the SAMHS Information

 and Resource Center.
 For more information about DSAT, you can contact